bluenviron/mediamtx/README.md

 ### RTSP proxy mode

-_rtsp-simple-server_ is also a RTSP proxy, that is usually deployed in one of these scenarios:
+_rtsp-simple-server_ is also a RTSP and RTMP proxy, that is usually deployed in one of these scenarios:

 * when there are multiple users that are receiving a stream and the bandwidth is limited; the proxy is used to receive the stream once.
 Users can then connect to the proxy instead of the original source.
 * when there's a NAT / firewall between a stream and the users; the proxy is installed on the NAT and makes the stream available to the outside world.